frostbyte-ninja/cortex-shell/README.md

  Usage: cortex-shell [OPTIONS] [PROMPT]

 ╭─ Arguments ──────────────────────────────────────────────────────────────────╮
-│   prompt      [PROMPT]  The prompt to generate completions for.              │ ╰──────────────────────────────────────────────────────────────────────────────╯ ╭─ Options ────────────────────────────────────────────────────────────────────╮
+│   prompt      [PROMPT]  Enter the prompt for generating completions.         │ ╰──────────────────────────────────────────────────────────────────────────────╯ ╭─ Options ────────────────────────────────────────────────────────────────────╮
 │ --help          Show this message and exit.                                  │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ╭─ Input Options ──────────────────────────────────────────────────────────────╮
-│ --editor  -e            Open $EDITOR to provide a prompt.                    │ │ --repl    -r            Start a REPL (Read-eval-print loop) session.         │ │ --file    -f      FILE  Use one or multiple files as additional input.       │ ╰──────────────────────────────────────────────────────────────────────────────╯ ╭─ Model Options ──────────────────────────────────────────────────────────────╮ │ --api                    TEXT                      API to use.               │ │ --model                  TEXT                      Large language model to   │ │                                                    use.                      │ │ --temperature            FLOAT RANGE               Randomness of generated   │ │                          [0.0<=x<=2.0]             output.                   │ │ --top-probability        FLOAT RANGE               Limits highest probable   │ │                          [0.0<=x<=1.0]             tokens (words).           │
-╰──────────────────────────────────────────────────────────────────────────────╯
-╭─ Output Options ─────────────────────────────────────────────────────────────╮
-│ --stream         --no-stream             Enable stream output.               │ │ --formatted      --no-formatted          Enable formatted output.            │ │ --color                            TEXT  Output color.                       │ │ --theme                            TEXT  Output theme.                       │
-│ --output     -o                    PATH  A file where the last message from  │ │                                          the assistant will be stored.       │ ╰──────────────────────────────────────────────────────────────────────────────╯ ╭─ Cache Options ──────────────────────────────────────────────────────────────╮ │ --cache          --no-cache      Cache completion results.                   │ │ --clear-cache                    Clear cache.                                │
-╰──────────────────────────────────────────────────────────────────────────────╯
-╭─ Chat Options ───────────────────────────────────────────────────────────────╮
-│ --id           -i      TEXT  Follow conversation with an id.                 │ │ --show-chat            TEXT  Show all messages from a provided chat id.      │ │ --delete-chat          TEXT  Delete a single chat with id.                   │ │ --list-chats                 List all existing chat ids.                     │ │ --clear-chats                Clear all chats.                                │ ╰──────────────────────────────────────────────────────────────────────────────╯ ╭─ Role Options ───────────────────────────────────────────────────────────────╮ │ --code            -c            Generate only code.                          │ │ --describe-shell  -d            Describe a shell command.                    │ │ --shell           -s            Generate and execute shell commands.         │ │ --role                    TEXT  System role for GPT model.                   │ ╰──────────────────────────────────────────────────────────────────────────────╯ ╭─ Other Options ──────────────────────────────────────────────────────────────╮ │ --install-integration          Install shell integration (Fish, Bash and ZSH │ │                                supported)                                    │ │ --version                      Show version.                                 │ ╰──────────────────────────────────────────────────────────────────────────────╯
+│ --editor  -e            Open the default text editor to provide a prompt.    │ │ --repl    -r            Initiate a REPL (Read-eval-print loop) session.      │ │ --file    -f      FILE  Use one or more files as additional input.           │ ╰──────────────────────────────────────────────────────────────────────────────╯ ╭─ Model Options ──────────────────────────────────────────────────────────────╮ │ --api                    TEXT                      Select the API to be      │ │                                                    used.                     │ │ --model                  TEXT                      Choose the large language │ │                                                    model to be utilized.     │ │ --temperature            FLOAT RANGE               Adjust the randomness of  │ │                          [0.0<=x<=2.0]             the generated output.     │ │ --top-probability        FLOAT RANGE               Limit the highest         │ │                          [0.0<=x<=1.0]             probable tokens (words).  │ ╰──────────────────────────────────────────────────────────────────────────────╯ ╭─ Output Options ─────────────────────────────────────────────────────────────╮ │ --stream         --no-stream             Enable or disable stream output.    │ │ --formatted      --no-formatted          Enable or disable formatted output. │ │ --color                            TEXT  Set the output color.               │ │ --theme                            TEXT  Choose the output theme.            │ │ --output     -o                    PATH  Specify a file to store the         │ │                                          assistant's last message.           │ ╰──────────────────────────────────────────────────────────────────────────────╯ ╭─ Cache Options ──────────────────────────────────────────────────────────────╮ │ --cache          --no-cache      Enable or disable caching of completion     │ │                                  results.                                    │ │ --clear-cache                    Clear the cache.                            │ ╰──────────────────────────────────────────────────────────────────────────────╯ ╭─ Chat Options ───────────────────────────────────────────────────────────────╮ │ --id           -i      TEXT  Start or continue a conversation with a         │ │                              specific chat ID.                               │ │ --show-chat            TEXT  Display all messages from the provided chat ID. │ │ --delete-chat          TEXT  Delete a single chat with the specified ID.     │ │ --list-chats                 List all existing chat IDs.                     │ │ --clear-chats                Delete all chats.                               │ ╰──────────────────────────────────────────────────────────────────────────────╯ ╭─ Role Options ───────────────────────────────────────────────────────────────╮ │ --code            -c            Generate code only.                          │ │ --describe-shell  -d            Describe a shell command.                    │ │ --shell           -s            Generate and execute shell commands.         │ │ --role                    TEXT  Define the system role for the large         │ │                                 language model.                              │ ╰──────────────────────────────────────────────────────────────────────────────╯ ╭─ Other Options ──────────────────────────────────────────────────────────────╮ │ --install-integration          Install shell integration (Fish, Bash, and    │ │                                ZSH supported).                               │ │ --version                      Display the current version.                  │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ```